ev-th/databases_makers_module/03_joins_and_many_to_many/cinemas_movies/cinema_movies_many_to_many_design_recipe.md

 ```
 # EXAMPLE

-1. Can one tag have many posts?
+1. Can one cinema have many movies?
 YES
-2. Can one post have many tags?
+2. Can one movie have many cinemas?
 YES
 ```

 _If you would answer "No" to one of these questions, you'll probably have to implement a One-to-Many relationship, which is simpler.
 Use the relevant design recipe in that case._